-(A) The director shall certify any applicant as a waiver repair technician to conduct waiver repairs as required in paragraph (E) of rule 3745-26-12 of the Administrative Code provided the applicant:
+(A) The director shall certify any applicant as a waiver repair technician to conduct waiver repairs as required in paragraph (E) of rule 3745-26-12 of the Administrative Code provided the applicant does the following:

 (2) Completes and satisfactorily passes a training curriculum sponsored or approved by the Ohio environmental protection agency for the purpose of learning the methods and procedures to be used in properly repairing vehicles failing an emissions inspection.
-The applicant is required to satisfactorily pass the Ohio EPA training course written examination.
-The training curriculum shall consist of three sequential units as follows:
+The applicant is required to satisfactorily pass the approved training course written examination.

-(4) Possesses current "Automotive Service Excellence" certification in Engine Performance (A8) and Electrical Systems (A6), ensuring that the technician has demonstrated competence in the area of basic emissions control systems.
-Beginning January 1, 1998, "Automotive Service Excellence" certification in Automobile Advanced Engine Performance (L1) will be required of each applicant.
-The director reserves the right to require or waive performance standards as he deems necessary.
+(4) Possesses current ASE certification in Engine Performance (A8) and Electrical Systems (A6), ensuring that the technician has demonstrated competence in the area of basic emissions control systems.
+Beginning January 1, 1998, ASE certification in Automobile Advanced Engine Performance (L1) will be required of each applicant.
+The director reserves the right to require or waive performance standards as the director deems necessary.

 (B) Certification as a waiver repair technician shall be valid for two years.
-Each certified technician may conduct or otherwise perform waiver repairs only at a licensed waiver repair facility.
+Each certified technician may conduct or otherwise perform waiver repairs only at a certified waiver repair facility.

 (F) Recertification as a waiver repair technician shall consist of submitting an application to the director before the current certification expires.
 Additional training may also be required.

-(1) The director or his designee may approve waiver repair technician trainers.
+(1) The director may approve waiver repair technician trainers.

 (2) The director may include terms and conditions necessary to become an Ohio EPA approved trainer for the purpose of training and certifying waiver repair technician.

-(3) Upon approval by the director or his designee, Ohio EPA approved trainers shall also be certified as a certified waiver repair technician.
+(3) Upon approval by the director , Ohio EPA approved trainers shall also be certified as a certified waiver repair technician.